 We are all passionate about helping and empowering other parents.
 We know how it feels to experience the high levels of stress and anxiety created by the catalogue of issues that relate to school attendance difficulties.

-NFIS was founded in November 2017.
-We have grown from 100 members in January 2018 to over 6,000 members in April 2019; with an average of 100 new members a week - which evidences the scale of the problem.
+NFIS was founded by Beth and Louise in November 2017.
+We have grown from 100 members in January 2018 to over 9,500 members in November 2019; with an average of 50 new members a week - which evidences the scale of the problem.

 One of our founder parents - Beth Bodycote, is now conducting PhD research into parent experiences of school refusal.